top of page

 How Somatic Therapy Can Help

 Somatic therapy gently supports your nervous system in finding more balance and flexibility.
+Over time, this may help you:

-• Recognize your body’s signals with more clarity
+• Recognize your body’s signals with more clarity.

-• Move through stress or overwhelm with greater ease
+• Move through stress or overwhelm with greater ease.

-• Feel more grounded and present in your day-to-day life
+• Feel more grounded and present in your day-to-day life.

-• Build a deeper sense of internal safety
+• Build a deeper sense of internal safety.

-• Experience more connection with yourself and others
+• Experience more connection with yourself and others.

 You Might Find This Approach Supportive If You’ve Been Feeling:

-• Caught in ongoing stress, worry, or a sense of overwhelm
+• Caught in ongoing stress, worry, or a sense of overwhelm.

-• Somewhat disconnected from yourself, your body, or your emotions
+• Somewhat disconnected from yourself, your body, or your emotions.

-• Affected by past or ongoing stressful experiences, including medical or health-related ones
+• Affected by past or ongoing stressful experiences, including medical or health-related ones.

-• Like you’ve gained insight through talking, but are still wanting a deeper sense of relief or change
+• Like you’ve gained insight through talking, but are still wanting a deeper sense of relief or change.

 Simple Ways to Support Your Nervous System